Lorp/fencer/README.md

   * **XML panel**, where designspace-compatible XML is generated.
 This may be pasted into the \<axes\> element of a designspace file, that can be built using fontmake.
 * **Lower section**, where the current instance is rendered, and the user can add more instances.
 All instances are updated whenever mappings are changed.

-## First steps
+## What are Mappings?

+Creating mappings for a given variable font is the core activity in Fencer.
+Each mapping consists of an input location and an output location, both of those locations being somewhere within the designspace of the font.
+In other words, in an _n_-axis font, each mapping has both its input and its output specified as locations on _n_ axes.
+The effect of a set of mappings is to transform the location of instances in designspace, which is useful for various use cases mentioned above.

+Fencer displays each mapping as an arrow rendered in green, with handles so that the input and output locations can be dragged around.

+As you edit the mappings, even by dragging a mapping handle a small amount, Fencer creates a new font with a new avar2 table, and renders it in the lower section.
+In order to help you understand the effect of mappings you are creating, Fencer also shows you live updates for:
+* Each Named Instance, shown in its untransformed and transformed locations, with an arrow between them, all rendered in red.
+* Various other instanaces, untransformed and transformed, rendered in grey.
+* The Current location, untransformed and transformed, rendered in blue.

+## Exercise 1: fencing off a 2-D (wght, wdth) corner in Sofia Sans

-Try Fencer on the font that is preloaded, a custom build of [Sofia Sans](https://github.com/lettersoup/Sofia-Sans), a 2-axis font (Weight and Width) with this simple master structure and default at 400,100:
+Let’s try Fencer on the font that is preloaded, a custom build of [Sofia Sans](https://github.com/lettersoup/Sofia-Sans).
+This is a 2-axis font (Weight, Width) with the following simple 6-master structure and default at 400,100:

 |          | wght=100 | wght=400 | wght=900 |
 | ------    | ------   | ------   | -----    |